cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-core/viewportReferencePresentation.md

 case is used both to determine if an image is applicable to a given view, as well as to determine if a viewport could navigate to display the given annotation, either with or without navigation and/or orientation changes.
-Then, to navigate to the given reference, the `viewport.setView` is called to apply the given navigation.
+Then, to navigate to the given reference, the `viewport.setViewReference` is called to apply the given navigation.
 This can apply to both orthographic and stack viewports.

 The `ViewReference` contains a number of fields that determine the view, the